jundalisay/superb/content/en/maharlika/laws/epira-irr/part-1/rule-01.md

-(b) NEA may, in exchange for adequate security and a guarantee fee, act as a guarantor for purchases of electricity in the WESM by any EC or small Distribution Utility to support their credit standing consistent with the provisions of the Act.
+(b) NEA may, in exchange for adequate security and a guarantee fee, act as a guarantor for purchases of electricity in the WESM by any EC or small Distribution Utility to support their credit standing consistent with the provisions .
 For this purpose, the authorized capital stock of NEA is hereby increased to Fifteen Billion Pesos (P15,000,000,000.00).
 (c) NEA shall submit the report of ECs on their outstanding uncollected